Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we have studied the collective modes of the relativistic magnetized plasma in the collisionless regime, taking the chiral anomaly into account.
-We found that the chiral anomaly induces a modification to the dispersion relation, given in Eq.~(\ref{eq:Dispersion_relation_anomalous_general}).
-We derived the two limiting expressions: in the quasi-static limit (\ref{eq:Dispersion_relation_anomalous_static_damping}) and the long-wavelength limit (\ref{eq:Dispersion_relation_anomalous_plasma_osillation}).
-In the LLL approximation, the gapped mode (\ref{eq:Anomalous_plasma_LLL}) appears due to the chiral anomaly.
+In this paper, we have studied the collective modes of relativistic magnetized plasmas in the collisionless regime, taking the chiral anomaly into account.
+We showed that the chiral anomaly induces a modification to the O-mode dispersion relation within both the chiral kinetic theory (\ref{eq:Dispersion_relation_anomalous_general}) and the LLL approximation~(\ref{eq:Dispersion_relation_LLL}).
+In the former case, we derived the photon self-energy in two limiting expressions: in the quasi-static limit (\ref{eq:Photon_self-energy_O-mode_static}) and the quasi-long-wavelength limit (\ref{eq:Photon_self-energy_O-mode_long}).
+We found that the self-energy has the anomalous screening mass remaining in the static limit, which is distinct from the classical gapless transverse mode.
+A similar gap also appears in the LLL approximation.

-The relaxation time receives the correction via the Landau damping as Eq.~(\ref{eq:Rexation_time_anomalous_Landau_damping}).
-Consequently, the resulting viscosity would change the behavior of the stellar oscillations, such as the r-mode instability.
+Due to the anomalous screening, the temperature dependence of the relaxation time in sufficiently strong magnetic fields is different from the conventional behavior by the Landau damping, as shown in Eq.~(\ref{eq:Relaxation_time_strong_field}).
+If this is valid even in the intermediate magnetic field region, the resulting viscosity is suppressed, and the r-mode instability can be enhanced.
+The presence of the anomalous screening also implies that the conventional MHD description is modified in magnetized relativistic plasmas.

 There are several possible directions for future work.
-In this paper, we used chiral kinetic theory, which is applicable in the case of weak magnetic fields.
-On the other hand, it would be interesting to examine the collective modes in a strong magnetic field because the chiral anomaly can be dominant compared with the Debye screening.
-In fact, in the context of QCD and Dirac semimetals, it is shown that a quadratic collective mode is induced by the chiral anomaly~\cite{Sogabe:2019gif}.
-There, in a phase with broken chiral symmetry, the resulting Nambu--Goldstone (NG) mode (e.g., the pion) plays the role of the chiral chemical potential in our setup.
+In this paper, we investigated the collective mode in the weak and strong magnetic field limits.
+On the other hand, it would be interesting to study collective modes in the intermediate magnetic field regime, which cannot be treated rigorously within our framework.
+The anomalous effects may become comparable to or even larger than the classical contributions in this region.
+In the context of QCD and Dirac semimetals, it is shown that a quadratic collective mode is induced by the chiral anomaly~\cite{Sogabe:2019gif}.
+There, in a phase with broken chiral symmetry, the resulting Nambu--Goldstone mode (e.g., the pion) plays the role of the chiral chemical potential in our setup.
 Therefore, we can expect that a similar collective mode arises.
-In the LLL approximation, the particle motion is restricted to (1+1) dimensions.
-To properly describe the transverse motion, one has to analyze the collective modes beyond the LLL approximation.